Mendocino County Truck Accident Lawyers

 Document The Scene

-Try to collect as much information as possible from the scene of the accident, including the other vehicle’s license plate number, the driver’s information, and any witnesses’ contacts.
+Try to collect as much information as possible from the scene of the accident, including the other vehicle’s license plate number, the driver’s information, and any witnesses’ contact information.
 Use your phone to take photos and videos to document the road conditions, vehicle positions, and any visible damage.
 Maintain a comprehensive file that comprises police reports, medical records, photographic evidence, witness statements, and any communication with insurance companies.

 Notify Your Insurance Company